 Her research projects include The Application of Music Therapy in the State of Maine (2005), The Influence of Irish Traditional Music on Classical Musicians (2008), Women in Irish Traditional Music (2009-2010), Irish Music for Classical Flutists (ongoing), and Feminism and Agency in Irish Traditional Music (ongoing).
-She currently conducts research for Cultural Roadmapp, where she is an Ethnographer & Lead Producer.
+She has also conducted research for Cultural Roadmapp, where she was an Ethnographer & Lead Producer.

 Leslie's academic qualifications include: Bachelor of Music from Ithaca College, Master of Music from New York University, and Master of Arts from the University of Limerick.

-In addition to her work at Cultural Roadmapp, Leslie runs the Harrison Flute Studio, is on the faculty at Swallow Hill Music, and is writing her first book.
+Besides running the Harrison Flute Studio and teaching at Swallow Hill Music, Leslie is currently writing her first method book and recently co-founded FieldTrip, a virtual reality and immersive video startup.
 In her spare time, she goes rock climbing and borrows too many books from the library.